Ryanyzh/ETI-Assignment-1/README.md

     ```

 3. Database:
-    - Database are stored in the database folder (/codes/database/script.sql)
+    - Database codes are stored in the database folder (/codes/database/script.sql)

 4. To stop the services, use: